dotnet/docs/docs/core/additional-tools/uninstall-tool.md

   Forces removal of versions that might be used by Visual Studio or SDKs.

 > [!NOTE]
-> 1. Exactly one of `--sdk` and `--runtime` is required.
+> - Exactly one of `--sdk` and `--runtime` is required.
-> 2. `--all`, `--all-below`, `--all-but`, `--all-but-latest`, `--all-lower-patches`, `--all-previews`, `--all-previews-but-latest`, `--major-minor`, and `[<VERSION>...]` are exclusive.
+> - `--all`, `--all-below`, `--all-but`, `--all-but-latest`, `--all-lower-patches`, `--all-previews`, `--all-previews-but-latest`, `--major-minor`, and `[<VERSION>...]` are exclusive.

 ---

-#### Examples
+##### Examples

 > [!NOTE]
-> By default, .NET SDKs and runtimes that might be required by Visual Studio or other SDKs are not included in `dotnet-core-uninstall dry-run` output.
+> By default, .NET SDKs and runtimes that might be required by Visual Studio or other SDKs aren't included in the `dotnet-core-uninstall dry-run` output.
 In the following examples, depending on the state of the machine, some of the specified SDKs and runtimes might not be included in the output.
 To include all the SDKs and runtimes, list them explicitly as arguments or use the `--force` option.

 - Dry run of removing all the .NET runtimes that have been superseded by higher patches: